 3. Ransomware Attacks Are More and More Frequent

-Sometimes, the cybercriminals request ridiculously large amounts of money, in the range of thousands of US dollars, to decrypt your computer.
+Sometimes, cyber criminals request ridiculously large amounts of money, in the range of thousands of US dollars, to decrypt your computer.
 However, even if you afford the sum, there is no guarantee that the cybercriminals may be right on their word.
 It is like trusting thieves to bring back your stolen items after you pay them.